Romanian military equipment of World War I: Vehicle assembly

 During the Balkan Wars of 1912–1913, Romania was the only country in the region to have developed its own aircraft.
 Bulgaria, Serbia and even the Ottoman Empire lacked native aircraft at the time, but Romania had two machines designed by Aurel Vlaicu – A Vlaicu I and A Vlaicu II – in service with its army.
 Vlaicu's design had a chain-driven propeller at either end of the wing, the rudder at the front of the aircraft, a triangular tail and a 50 hp Gnome et Rhône engine.
 At an Austro-Hungarian aircraft contest in the summer of 1912, Vlaicu's "strange-looking monoplane", a "refreshing oddity", took the first prizes for landing in the smallest circle and for accurate "bomb dropping".
 Vlaicu's aircraft was nicknamed "La Folle Mouche" ("The Crazy Fly").
 Although the model was subsequently purchased by the Romanian Army, Vlaicu was killed in a crash during September 1913, which also destroyed his second aircraft.
 Before Romania's entry into World War I, a Romanian factory started manufacturing Farman aircraft under licence.
 Six Farmans were ordered and served in the Romanian Air Corps.
 On the eve of its entry into the war in 1916, the Romanian Air Corps had 24 aircraft and another 20 from the flight schools.
 During the war, a number of 242-292 aircraft and 545 engines were assembled at RGA.
 During late 1917, limited assembly of Nieuport 17 fighters also took place at the Romanian port town of Sulina.
 The aircraft assembled there arrived in crates at Chilia.
 On 7 October, two assembled fighters were already in service at Sulina, and by the end of the year, four more operational and two non-operational aircraft were added.
 It is not known for certain if the Sulina air unit was involved in any combat.

 Armored car production

 WW1

 In 1915, an armored car was designed at the CFR workshops in Bucharest.
 It used the chassis of a truck that was being repaired at the workshops.
-The armored car could mount a single machine gun.
+The armored car could mount a single machine gun in a fixed turret.
+The car was assigned to the armored car section of the Automobile Traction Regiment, then transferred to the Assault Tank Battalion (Batalionul Carelor de Asalt) in 1919.

 During the war, when the workshops were located at Iași, another armored car was built.
-This armored car was larger and it was equipped with a machine gun, as well as with a Burileanu anti-aircraft gun.
-No photos exist of this armored car.
+This armored car was larger and it was equipped with an unspecified machine gun, as well as with a 57 mm Burileanu anti-aircraft gun.